Southwest Michigan Planning Commission Log In | Register |

 Frequently Asked Questions

-Why Should I CARE About Maintaining My System?
+Why Should I CARE About Maintaining My Septic System?

 Without regular maintenance, a septic system will fail.
 (It’s the homeowners’ responsibility to maintain the system!)